Bachelor of Arts in Political Science

 Overview

-A major in political science comprises 33 political science semester hours with the requirement that the student complete:
+A major in political science comprises 36 political science semester hours with the requirement that students complete six core courses (18 hours) and a concentration (18 hours).

 This degree may be earned in eight semesters if students enroll in 16 hours per semester.